Dhruvvatsa23/Interactive-PDF-chatbot/README.md

 #### Interactive Conversations: You can ask questions, and the bot will respond based on the content of the PDF.
 It can also suggest related topics if it doesn't find a direct answer.

 # Installation
-#### Setup ollama
+#### Setup ollama on your machine

 - download and setup from: 'https://ollama.com/download'
-- run the following command in the enivronment created:
+- run the following command in the enivronment created: 'ollama pull mistral:instruct'
-      - ollama pull mistral:instruct

 #### 1. To run this chatbot, you'll need to set up your environment by installing some dependencies.

       - git clone https://github.com/Dhruvvatsa23/Interactive-PDF-chatbot.git